What is polymyalgia rheumatica?

-Experts don't fully understand the cause of these conditions.
-It may be that the body's defence system ( immune system ) is attacking the body's own tissues.
+Experts don't fully understand what causes it.
+It may be that the immune system is attacking the body's own tissues.
 Your genes may play a role in this.
-For example, people whose ancestors are from Scandinavia or Northern Europe are more likely to have these problems.
+For example, people whose ancestors came from Scandinavia or Northern Europe are more likely to have this problem.

 What are the symptoms?